JeffShomali/Weather-APP/React.md

 # API in React
 1. instal axios library for fetching data with `npm install axios --save`
 2. Generate base url

+# Debugging
+- Using React developer tools built by Facebook
+- use `debgugger;` keyword to create a break point on specific location.
+- use `devtool: 'cheap-module-eval-source-map'` inside webpack config file to show our real code instead of bunch of bundle source.